MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-activities-toolbox.md

 ### Delete a personalized activity group

 Use this procedure to delete an activity group in the Service Manager Authoring Tool.
 If the activity group contains one or more subgroups, the subgroups will also be deleted.
-Note that deleting an activity group doesn't remove its member activities from the Activity Library or from any other groups.
+Deleting an activity group doesn't remove its member activities from the Activity Library or from any other groups.

 > [!IMPORTANT]
 > You can only delete personalized activity groups.
 You can't delete the default activity groups.